DallanQ/7_wonders_duel/Manual.md

 ### Production (Page 8)
 A city's resources are produced by its brown cards, its grey cards, some yellow cards, and some Wonders.
 Example: Antoine produces 1 Stone, 3 Clay, and 1 Papyrus in his city.
+>Baths: has 3 victory points at the top left corner and a  stone , featuring a Roman bath scene where people are relaxing.

 If you have in your city all of the resources indicated on the Building, then you can construct that Building.
 Example: Antoine can construct the Baths (1 Stone) or the Garrison (1 Clay) as his city produces the required resources.
 However, without trading, he can't build the Apothecary (1 Glass).